GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 You'll want to track the following dimensions:

 - Ad campaign ID
 - Geography ID: the geographic region where the ad was served
 - Product category

-While the Campaign ID and the Geography ID dimensions are known when the ad is served at ad-serving time, the Product category will be known from a trigger event, when the user completes a conversion, that is, at conversion time.
+While the Campaign ID and the Geography ID dimensions are known when the ad is served (ad-serving time), the Product category will be known from a trigger event, when the user completes a conversion (conversion time).

 {% Aside %}
 For this example and in the rest of this document, we'll display dimensions as follows:
 - Dimensions known at ad-serving time on a green background.
-- Dimensions known at conversion time on a <u>yellow background and underlined.{% endAside %}
+- Dimensions known at conversion time on a yellow background and underlined.{% endAside %}

 With this, the dimensions you want to track for this example look as follows:
 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/7H0FNCjZM9zr3VE48Q2G.png", alt="Campaign ID, Geography ID, and product category.", width="498", height="55" %}

-### Aggregation keys (buckets): definition
+### What are aggregation keys (buckets)?

 Aggregation key and bucket refer to the same thing.